 - The most beneficial thing that the Alaska transporter could do is tell you what lake you’re going to while you’re on your way and have a simple google earth print out laminated with that lake/area so you can study it.
 You can’t watch and remember everything you need to with a five minute warning that you’re landing.
 It’s hard finding open areas to hunt if you don’t know they are there.
 A huge open meadow could be just 50 yards away… or it could be just more alders.That said, if they did nothing different, they would still sell out year after year.
 A good moose hunt with great harvest would still happen.
 My expectations were met.
 I only needed a transporter, so my needs were filled and I am satisfied with what I received.
 We were flown into an area with moose and were able to harvest 1/2.

 - Will you book another trip with us in the future?
-Why, or Why Not?
 Yes, will consider unguided trips for various species.
 I’m interested in an unguided hunt service to get me into a quality area known for having game and getting me out.
 Support with some logistics is a bonus.
 If you can find good unguided hunts, I’d be interested.

-- Please let us know if there is anything else about this hunt that you think we should know.
-I have pictures on my camera but haven’t looked at them yet.
+- I have pictures on my camera but haven’t looked at them yet.
 I may be able to upload them later.
 I’ll text the one picture I do have on my phone.
 You can use the picture, but please don’t post my name.